 Red Light Cameras – Safety Enhancement or Hidden Tax?

 Someone in our office got a red light camera ticket.
-In Knoxville it’s a $50 fine and no points (doesn’t go on your record).
+In Knoxville, it’s a $50 fine and no points (it doesn’t go on your record).
 They remembered the yellow light was “kind of short.”
 And they could access a video of the “infraction.”

-After watching the video about 4 times I noted:
+After watching the video about four times, I noted the following:

 1) It was a close call.
 The vehicle was right at the crosswalk when the light turned red.

-3) The person’s break lights came on just as they entered the intersection (when they say they noticed the light changed to red.
+3) The person’s brake lights came on just as they entered the intersection (when they say they noticed the light changed to red.

 That got me interested in yellow light times, standards for yellow light times, and intersection safety in general.